 Great companies never say: “Ok, people, now let’s get very passionate about what we do!”.
-On the contrary, they propel quite a different idea: “We only need to do what we are truly passionate about”.
-Great companies seem bleak, unremarkable and even boring when observed from the outside.
-But once you take a peek on the inside, you’ll see hard-working people full of energy, determination and enthusiasm.
+On the contrary, they propel quite a different idea: “We only need to do what we are truly passionate about.”
+Great companies seem bleak, unremarkable and even dull when observed from the outside.
+But once you take a peek on the inside, you’ll see hard-working people full of energy, determination, and enthusiasm.

 Idea № 8.
 The purpose of bureaucracy

-During the research Jim Collins found no evidence that great companies need complicated bureaucratic procedures.
-In fact they had none of those.
+During the research, Jim Collins found no evidence that great companies need complicated bureaucratic procedures.
+They had none of those.
 In mediocre companies bureaucracy aims to compensate for lack of discipline and competence.
-If you gather the right team to work you will never need to compensate for those important aspects.
+If you gather the right team to work, you will never need to pay for those important aspects.

-When companies create bureaucratic instances and develop them to keep “wrong” people in check it only forces good employees to eventually leave.
-It leads to a major increase of unproductive and incompetent people on the team and begs for more compensatory measures of bureaucracy.
-It’s a downward spiral and you need to avoid it.
+When companies create bureaucratic instances and develop them to keep “wrong” people in check, it only forces good employees to leave eventually.
+It leads to a significant increase of unproductive and incompetent people on the team and begs for more compensatory measures of bureaucracy.
+It’s a downward spiral, and you need to avoid it.

 Idea № 9.
 How to avoid bureaucracy?

-You don’t need hierarchy, when your employees are disciplined.
-You don’t need bureaucracy, when your mind is disciplined.
+You don’t need hierarchy when your employees are disciplined.
+You don’t need bureaucracy when your mind is disciplined.
 Disciplined actions need no excessive control.
-The culture of discipline and entrepreneurial ethics combined give you a wonderful mix.
+The culture of discipline and entrepreneurial ethics combined result in a wonderful mix.
 It will help you achieve phenomenal results.

 Tyranny forces discipline and never succeeds in the long run.
-All companies listed by Jim Collins were defined by inner discipline.
-This is a culture of discipline — a combination of subordination and freedom plus responsibility given to employees.
+The inner discipline defined all companies listed by Jim Collins.
+That is a culture of discipline — a combination of subordination and freedom plus responsibility given to employees.

 Summary of Good to great summary

-I’d hardly recommend to read its full copy.
-However, if you want more insights and format from the author it might be worthy to check out his website.
+I’d hardly recommend reading its full copy.
+However, if you want more insights and format from the author, it might be worthy of checking out his website.

 Compare the ideas and action plan insights density in other business books we reviewed: